Qirdah

 Qirdah is a town located in north west Libya, in the Sawfajjin Municipality which is located in the Tripolitania Region, and Misrata District.
-Qirdah is roughly 45km away from the Libyan Coastal Highway.
+Qirdah is roughly 45 km away from the Libyan Coastal Highway.
 Qirdah may also be subjected to the confluence of intermittent run-off from the Mediterranean, which may occur in colder months.
-The nearest major city is Abugrein, around 45km away.
+The nearest major city is Abugrein, around 45 km away.
 Within Qirdah there are two main sites of interest, the ancient city of Gerisa, and Al-Tahweed Mosque (Arabic: مسجد التوحيد).